Resource Topic: Community Engagement

 LANGUAGE

 The Community Sponsorship Building Blocks are a series of quick online trainings, developed by Refugee Welcome Collective, for sponsors that cover key topics relevant to welcome.
-Each training takes approximately 15-30 minutes to complete, and training topics currently available include: Centering Newcomer Autonomy and Promoting Self-Sufficiency Trauma-Informed Care for Sponsors Translation and Interpretation for Sponsors…
+Each training takes approximately 15-30 minutes to complete, and training topics currently available include: Centering Self-Determination and Promoting Self-Sufficiency – This course is designed to support community sponsors and…

 PUBLISHED BY: